-On May 24, 2022, we announced a corporate restructuring, or the Corporate Restructuring, whereby we plan to prioritize the CF program and delay the Company's atopic dermatitis, or AD program.
+On May 24, 2022, we announced a corporate restructuring, or the Corporate Restructuring, whereby we announced that we plan to prioritize the CF program and delay the Company's atopic dermatitis, or AD, program.
 The Corporate Restructuring was intended to extend the Company's capital resources and included the laying off of approximately 42% of our employees.